Join Team Read

 - Building their work and college resumes

-- Being considered for promotions; each year, we promote outstanding reading coaches to the role of site assistant.
-Site assistants help our site coordinators manage and supervise the program.
+- Being considered for promotions; each year, we promote outstanding reading coaches to be site assistants.

-- Receiving hourly pay (minimum wage) or saving money for college or earning service learning hours
+- Receiving hourly pay or earning service learning hours (Seattle only)

 On request, Team Read staff members provide letters of recommendation for scholarship applications, college applications, and job references.